BitcoinComfy/BitcoinMRE/README.md

 #### How do I save the XPUB?

+Open, recover or create a wallet, choose the derivation scheme, the optional passphrase and then Display Account Extended Public Key (QR).
+Then scan the QR with Specter wallet.

+If you don't want to use Camera / QR, you can export it using the SD Card.

 Open, recover or create a wallet, choose the derivation scheme, the optional passphrase and then "Save Public Info".
 It will create a file on the SD card with all the XPUBs that you can import on Specter for example.

 Public keys will be saved in btc_mre_wallet/xpub/ (if using derivations) or btc_mre_wallet/pub/ (if using a single keypar).